jasonwoodard/rustbelt/README.md

 ## HTML Templates

 HTML itineraries are rendered with [Mustache](https://mustache.github.io/) templates.
-The default template is `src/io/templates/itinerary.mustache` which includes a `stop` partial for each stop row.
+Within `packages/solver-cli` the default template is `src/io/templates/itinerary.mustache`, which includes a `stop` partial for each stop row.

 You can customize the HTML output by providing your own template or partials